snowplow/scala-maxmind-iplookups/README.md

 ## Installation

-The latest version of scala-maxmind-iplookups is **0.6.0** and is compatible with Scala 2.11 and 2.12.
+The latest version of scala-maxmind-iplookups is **0.6.0** and is compatible with Scala 2.12.

 Add this to your SBT config: